tobinus/OTD-semantic-framework/README.md

 3. Run search

 Below, you'll find instructions for running these processes.
+They all use the script `dataontosearch.py` to do different parts of the work;
+you can explore the options by passing `--help` as an argument.

 ### Pre-processing of ontology

 #### Upload ontology

-1. Navigate to the `dataset-tagger/` folder
-2. Start the webserver by running `pipenv run gunicorn app:app`
+1. Run `pipenv run python dataontosearch.py dataset_tagger`
-3. The ontology you wish to use should be placed in `dataset-tagger/app/resources/skos-odt.owl`.
+2. The ontology you wish to use should be placed in `dataset-tagger/app/resources/skos-odt.owl`.
 By default, the ontology developed for the transport domain is located here
-4. Visit http://localhost:8000/about in your web browser
+3. Visit http://localhost:8000/about in your web browser
-5. Follow the instructions for creating new ontology
+4. Follow the instructions for creating new ontology
-6. Note down the UID you receive back, you'll need to refer to this ID when interacting with the ontology down the road
+5. Note down the UID you receive back, you'll need to refer to this ID when interacting with the ontology down the road